syncfusion-content/javascript-docs/js/TreeGrid/Cells.md

 ### Header tooltip

-By using the property [headerTooltip](/api/js/ejtreegrid#members:columns-headertooltip "columns.headerTooltip") it is possible to display a custom tooltip for a specific column header.
-The ID of the script template must be set to the `columns.headerTooltip` property.
+By using the property [`headerTooltip`](/api/js/ejtreegrid#members:columns-headertooltip "columns.headerTooltip") it is possible to display a custom tooltip for a specific column header.
+The ID of the script template must be set to the [`headerTooltip`](/api/js/ejtreegrid#members:columns-headertooltip "columns.headerTooltip") property.

 Please refer to the following code example for setting a custom tooltip for a specific column header.